mik-laj/discovery-api/gen_data/release_notes_md/anthos_gke_docs_aws_security_bulletins.md

 ####  What should I do?

-Anthos GKE on AWS (GKE on AWS) v0.2.0 or newer already includes the patch for this vulnerability.
-If you are using a previous version, [ download a new version of the anthos-gke command line tool ](/anthos/gke/docs/aws/how- to/prerequisites) and recreate your management and user clusters.
+GKE on AWS v0.2.0 or newer already includes the patch for this vulnerability.
+If you are using a previous version, [ download a new version of the anthos- gke command line tool ](/anthos/gke/docs/aws/how-to/prerequisites) and recreate your management and user clusters.

 ####  What vulnerability is addressed by this patch?